Knowledge, Research & Innovation Cornell NYC Tech

 United States | 2012

-Atlantic made history in 2012 when it announced its largest single grant ever—$350 million to fund the first stage of a new Cornell NYC Tech campus.
-The investment in the two million square foot applied science and engineering campus on Roosevelt Island in New York City reflects Atlantic founder Chuck Feeney’s belief in the continuous payoff that comes from making big bets in higher education.
+Atlantic made history in 2012 when it announced its largest single grant ever—$350 million to fund the first stage of a new Cornell Tech campus in New York City.
+The investment in the two million square foot applied science and engineering campus on Roosevelt Island reflects Atlantic founder Chuck Feeney’s belief in the continuous payoff that comes from making big bets in higher education.

-The new center will be a magnet for world-class researchers, young entrepreneurs and business incubators.
-In addition to bolstering both applied science and the economy of the city and region, the new center will spur $23 billion in overall economic activity projected over the next three decades, as well as $1.4 billion in additional tax revenue.
-Cornell also will partner with New York City’s public schools on programs designed to help students develop a deep, genuine interest in science, technology, engineering and math, and will prepare them for college and further technical education.
+The new campus has become a magnet for world-class researchers, young entrepreneurs and business incubators.
+At the time of Atlantic’s grant, an impact assessment forecasted that the new campus would create an estimated 20,000 short-term construction jobs, 38,000 permanent jobs and 600 spin-off companies, and generate more than $23 billion in economic activity and $1.4 billion in additional tax revenues in its first three decades.
+Cornell is also partnering with New York City’s public schools on programs designed to help students develop a deep, genuine interest in science, technology, engineering and math, and prepare them for college and further technical education.

 Greater Than the Sum of Its Parts

-In size alone, the Atlantic investment in the Cornell NYC Tech Campus stands out.
+In size alone, the Atlantic investment in the Cornell Tech Campus stands out.
 But there’s more:

 An Example for Others